How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

-For a detailed look at the interviewing process, view our video overview or read through the seven steps below.
+For a detailed look at the process of interviewing candidates for employment, view our video overview or read through the seven steps below.

 Step 1: Gather Position & Candidate-related Documents

-Once you are sure that you want to interview an applicant for a job, you’ll start gathering all the information needed to conduct the interview.
+Once you are sure you want to interview an applicant for a job, you must gather all the information and documents needed to conduct the interview.
 That may include a job description, a copy of the candidate’s employment application, and a resume.
 It might also include a copy of the job ad you posted and perhaps even an organizational chart to see where the job fits within your organization.

 If you want to snap up the best talent fast, it’s crucial to set up an interview shortly after the job seeker has applied to the open position.
 In a tight labor market, top candidates get hired quickly.

 The position or job description is a one- to two-page document that describes what the job is about and the minimum requirements of the job.
-It’s best if you share the job description with job seekers in advance of the interview.
+It’s best to share the job description with job seekers before the interview.
 You’ll also want to go over it with them as a point of reference so you can compare their work history, skills, education, and interests to the job you have available.

 It’s crucial to read what interview prospects write on their job applications.
 For example, they may mention working for a competitor, or they may still be in school.
 It’s helpful to know their background before you start asking them questions in the interview.

-To ensure your job application forms and job descriptions abide by federal labor and anti-discrimination laws, consider using an all-in-one HR platform such as Rippling that is designed to streamline and automate the hiring process.
+To ensure your job application forms and job descriptions abide by federal labor and anti-discrimination laws, consider using an all-in-one HR platform designed to streamline and automate the hiring process.
+We recommend Rippling, our top HR software for small businesses.
+Besides robust HR functions, it also offers an intuitive applicant tracking system that can help optimize your recruitment process.
+Visit Rippling to find out more.

 Not all job seekers send a resume when they complete a job application form (for instance, you may not need a resume for a hotel maintenance worker).
 But if they’ve attached or sent a copy of their resume, that document can serve as a foundation for the types of questions to ask during the interview.
 Imagine if the job seeker had a long lapse between jobs—you may want to understand why.